aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Player party.md

 public static void SetPlayers() public static void SetPlayers(Vector3[] newentitypos)
 ```
-A part of the map loading process.
+A part of the [map loading](../MapControl/Map%20loading.md) process.
 Recreate all `playerdata` elements.
 If `newentitypos` isn't null, the existing `playerdata` gets destroyed before the recreation and after, their position are set to matching `newentitypos` elements (indexed by `playerdata` index).

 The parameterless overload acts as if `newentitypos` was null.

-The recreation process is documented in the map loading documentation, but the method is also used in certain events that needs to recreate the party.
+The recreation process is documented in the map loading documentation, but the method is also used in certain events that needs to recreate the party because as explained above, pairing a call with ChangeParty is the best way to guarantee the integrety of the overworld entities of the party.

 ```cs
 public static EntityControl[] GetPartyEntities()